-The Erase all instruction will program all locations to a logical "1" state.
-Input information (Start bit, Opcode and Address) for this WDS instruction should be issued as listed under Table1.
-After inputting the last bit of data (A0 bit), CS signal must be brought low before the next rising edge of the SK clock.
-This falling edge of the CS initiates the self-timed programming cycle.
-It takes $t{\rm WP}$ time (Refer appropriate DC and AC Electrical Characteristics table) for the internal programming cycle to finish.
+The Erase all instruction will program all locations to logical "1" state.
+Input information (Start bit, Opcode and Address) for this WDS instruction should be issued as listed under Table 1 or Table

+2. The self-timed programming cycle starts with the clocking of the last data bit (DO).
+It takes t{WP} time (Refer appropriate DC and AC Electrical Characteristics table) for the internal programming cycle to finish.
 During this time, the device remains busy and is not ready for another instruction.
 Status of the internal programming can be polled as described under WRITE instruction description.
 While the device is busy, it is recommended that no new instruction be issued.
 Refer Erase All cycle diagram.

 Note: The Fairchild CMOS EEPROMs do not require an "ERASE" or "ERASE ALL" instruction prior to the "WRITE" or "WRITE ALL" instruction, respectively.
 The "ERASE" and "ERASE ALL" instructions are included to maintain compatibility with earlier technology EEPROMs.

-Clearing of Ready/Busy status the programming status as either BUSY (low) or READY (high) when CS is brought high (DO output will be tri-stated when CS is low).
+Clearing of Ready/Busy status

+When programming is in progress, the Data-Out pin will display the programming status as either BUSY (low) or READY (high) when CS is brought high (DO output will be tri-stated when CS is low).
 To restate, during programming, the CS pin may be brought high and low any number of times to view the programming status without affecting the programming operation.
 Once programming is completed (Output in READY state), the output is 'cleared' (returned to normal tri-state condition) by clocking in a Start Bit.
 After the Start Bit is clocked in, the output will return to a tri-stated condition.
 When clocked in, this Start Bit can be the first bit in a command string, or CS can be brought low again to reset all internal circuits.
 Refer Clearing Ready Status diagram.